-Will a Letter Help your Loan Get Approved?
+Will a Letter Help Your Loan Get Approved?

-If your bank wants more than just the basic information that goes on an application, a letter to the bank might be in order.
+If your bank wants more than just the basic information that goes on an application, a letter to the bank could be in order.
 Some banks specifically request letters, while others might appreciate any extra steps you take to try and win the loan.

 So, what should you include in your letter?
 Read on for some sample text and an overview of what the bank is looking for.